 - If the property in question with a connection/capacity permit approved by CVSan staff showing that the building was constructed 30 years or less before the anticipated date of sale

 - When properties with a sewer repair permit (approved by CVSan) documenting that the private sewer lateral was replaced (in full) within 30 years of the anticipated date of sale

-- To properties where an approved sewer repair permit documents that the work is done replaced at least 50% of the private sewer lateral within 10 years of the anticipated date of sale
+- To properties where an approved sewer repair permit documents that the work replaced at least 50% of the private sewer lateral within ten years of the anticipated date of sale

 - When properties are undergoing transfer to a bank for foreclosure